When Overwhelm Meets Grace

 It feels like clarity replacing chaos.

-If you are overwhelmed, you don’t need to try harder to be “strong.”
+If you are overwhelmed, you do not need to try harder to be strong in the way the world defines it.

-Some seasons require you to let go of the idea that you must keep up.
+Some seasons require you to release the idea that you must keep up with everything.

 You are not a machine.